htjb/maxsmooth/docs/source/chi_dist_example.rst

 files.
 We also give the function the same 'fit_type' used for the fitting which ensures that the files can be read.

-The reultant plot is shown below and the yellow star shows the global minimum.
+The resultant plot is shown below and the yellow star shows the global minimum.
 This can be used to determine how well the sign sampling approach using a descent and directional exploration can find the global minimum.
 If the distribution looks like noise then it is